 I think everybody’s thinking right now, “That’s way too much content.
 This guy’s got to stop.”
 We were talking before the show.
 I think that I need to put some of these to bed because that’s just a lot.

 It does sound a little exhausting, to be honest.
-I have two shows myself, this one, and then the Optimized Geek, and that’s once a week for each show and that’s exhausting.
+I have two shows myself, this one, and then Get Yourself Optimized, and that’s once a week for each show and that’s exhausting.
 Plus I have my consulting clients and SEO and online marketing.
 It sounds like you’ve got a lot going on.